jundalisay/spblist/content/en/research/sarkar/yogic-treatments/diabetes.md

 title: "Natural Remedies for Diabetes"
 weight: 12
 author: "PR Sarkar"
 description: "Diabetes is a disease of liver and pancreas.
-Care has to be taken to keep these organs in a healthy state, and to do so patients must select food that will keep their bowels clear, yet which is nutritious and easily digestible"
+Care has to be taken to keep these organs in a healthy state"
 image: "/photos/med/diabetes.jpg"
 ---